Is Dropshipping Still Worth It & Profitable In 2023?

 - Most Facebook ads cost between $0.50 and $2.00

 - Across all industries, the average CPC is $1.72.

-You can also check out our blog post: Your Complete Marketing Guide For Dropshipping.
+RELATED ARTICLE: Your Complete Marketing Guide For Dropshipping.

-Is “dropsurfing” a more viable retail model?
+VI) Is “dropsurfing” a more viable retail model?

 If you’ve been wondering about how profitable dropshipping still is, then you may have heard of dropsurfing.
 What does this mean?
 Is this some brand new Ecommerce model that’s going to shake online retail to its very core?

 Not, exactly.
 “Dropsurfing” simply means dropshipping while checking and using multiple vendors to find the lowest product prices.
 In other words, you’re “surfing” between vendors.
 That way you can maximize profits by always finding the best prices.

 Truthfully, dropsurfing is a just buzzword that’s been manufactured by “marketing gurus”.
 They’re using it to entice online resellers to shill out for expensive tutorials and courses that don’t contain any substantial information.

 You probably recognize these scam courses – they say things like: Use this trick to make a million dollars a month with dropshipping!
 It’s spammy stuff and you should always steer clear of it!

 In reality, dropsurfing is just one form of dropshipping that’s already being used – and it has its drawbacks!